A Very Private Eye

-A Very Private Eye is a 1984 publication of writings by the English novelist Barbara Pym, subtitled An Autobiography in Diaries and Letters.
+A Very Private Eye: An Autobiography in Diaries and Letters is a 1984 publication of writings by the English novelist Barbara Pym.
 Released after Pym's death, the volume was edited by Pym's sister Hilary and her literary executor Hazel Holt.

 Synopsis

 The volume contains excerpts from Pym's letters, diaries, and notebooks from 1932 to 1979.
 The sections contain commentary by Holt and Hilary Pym to provide context on Pym's life, relationships, and career as a novelist.